iSpellcaster/pico8rle/README.md

 -- draw_rle
--- draws a RLE encoded image at _x, _y.
+-- draws a rle encoded image at _x, _y.
--- If trans is set, palette index 0 will be used for transparency function draw_rle(table,_x,_y, trans) local x,y,i,col,rle=0,0,1,0,0
+-- if trans is set, palette index 0 will be used for transparency function draw_rle(table,_x,_y, trans) local x,y,i,col,rle=0,0,1,0,0
 	while i < #table do